GBlanch/GCP-Uber-Data-Engineering-project/1.Uber Data Pipeline/README.md

 ![image](https://github.com/GBlanch/Data-Engineering/assets/136500426/f1ba30ed-382b-4961-a591-aea442f408e4)

 On the firewall section, we must allow HTTP and HTTPS traffic so that we can access it once we deploy our code.
-Once the instance is created, to connect to it we just need to directly run the SSH-in-browser without the requisite to download any SSH keys.
+Once the instance is created, to connect to it we just need to directly run the SSH-in-browser without the requisite of downloading any SSH keys.

 Once we’re connected to the virtual machine, we run some commands to set up the proper environment within it.
 These are: